shsagir/play-area-sync/docs/logging.md

 ## Log file access

-Use the SSH logging command in the terminal to get a live streams of all the logs for your Apps:
+Use the SSH logging [SSH remote command](remote-ssh-execution) in the terminal to get a live streams of all the logs for your Apps:

 ```bash
 # All sources tailed together: